How it works?

 If you want to use the crawling API behind a proxy, please refer to the documenation of the Smart Proxy (opens new window) product.
 If you do not want to purchase a Smart Proxy subscription or you want to use all the features of the Crawling API without limitations and a higher rate limit then please continue reading the following paragraph.

-All Crawling API in proxy mode calls should go to http://smartproxy.crawlbase.com and port 8000 using your access token as a proxy username.
-Notice that here the used port is different than the port that is used in the Smart Proxy, so make sure to use the correct port, everything else that is referred in the Smart Proxy documentation stays the same.
+All Crawling API in proxy mode calls should go to smartproxy.crawlbase.com using your access token as a proxy username.
+You can use either HTTP (port 8000) or HTTPS (port 8001) depending on your needs.
+Notice that these ports are different than the ports used in the Smart Proxy, so make sure to use the correct ports.
+Everything else that is referred in the Smart Proxy documentation stays the same.

-Therefore making your first call is as easy as running the following line in the terminal.
+Therefore making your first call is as easy as running one of the following lines in the terminal.
 Go ahead and try it!

 curl -x "http://[email protected]:8000" -k "http://httpbin.org/ip"